 Wide range of clients, including traditional and new age talent, start-ups, owned and managed businesses, large multinational corporations, entrepreneurs and high-net-worth individuals.
 Practice spans across sectors, with concentration in media, entertainment, creative and tech sectors.

-Active member of and a frequent speaker at the American Immigration Lawyers Association (AILA), and regularly volunteers her time on AILA committees, chairing the last two biennial AILA RDC/EMEA London conferences and serving on the fall 2018 South Africa conference committee.
+Active member of and a frequent speaker at the American Immigration Lawyers Association (AILA), and regularly volunteers her time on AILA committees, chairing the last two biennial AILA RDC/EMEA London conferences.

 Before Clintons, headed the US immigration practice at Lewis Silkin, having practised immigration law at firms in London and in the US.
 Before starting her career as an immigration lawyer, worked for a number of years as an international lawyer for the Armenian government.